geoSkogen/equips/README.txt

 Solve to redundant incrementing shortcode handlers--DONE!

 6)
-Flexible form with as many entry fields as the user requires!--NEXT
+Flexible form with as many entry fields as the user requires!--DONE!

 7)
 Fix broken path to global database in multisite install environment.